Gross Motor Skills: Fun Movement Games for Active Kids

 Prep Time:

 This activity can be set up in no time!
-Since it is a free printable, all you have to do is grab the free printable from the link below, print it, and tape it together to have it stand alone (if you so choose!).
+Since it is a printable, all you have to do is grab the printable from the link below, print it, and tape it together to have it stand alone (if you so choose!).
 In the video, you will see that I also laminated the cards before taping them to make them more durable and long lasting.

 My baby at one and a half months old was mesmerized by the patterns and enjoyed looking at them during tummy time, when her diaper was changed, and in the car!

 This activity can be set up in no time!
-Since it is a free printable, all you have to do is grab the free printable from the link below, print it, and tape it together to have it stand alone (if you so choose!).
+Since it is a printable, all you have to do is grab the printable from the link below, print it, and tape it together to have it stand alone (if you so choose!).
 In the video, you will see that I also laminated the cards before taping them to make them more durable and long lasting.

 My baby at one and a half months old was mesmerized by the patterns and enjoyed looking at them during tummy time, when her diaper was changed, and in the car!